MySQL Setup

 GRANT SELECT, REPLICATION SLAVE, REPLICATION CLIENT ON *.* TO 'supermetal_user'@'%';

-Ensure your Azure MySQL server's firewall rules allow connections from the Supermetal service IP addresses.
+Ensure your Azure MySQL server's firewall rules allow connections from the Supermetal agent.

 Last updated on